 The FDIC also works with state as well as local non-profits to offer no credit loans to the disabled.
 These individuals, due to the fact they often live on a fixed, limited income, often are not in the mainstream lending industry.
 Or they have either no credit or very low scores.
 But they too can benefit, and apply for disability loans.

 As noted, a key objective is to stop individuals with no access to credit from turning to payday companies.
 Case managers at a non-profit realize when someone goes down that path it can often lead to a vicious cycle, and then maybe bankruptcy.
 So these loans and the advice given with them can help borrowers find an alternative to using payday lenders.

-If someone takes out a salary advance loan from a payday lender, the fees and interest they will pay back over time does not benefit them.
-Any money they pay back to the payday lenders and banks for overdraft protection do not help build or improve their credit scores or ratings.
+Low income families that use payday lenders are not able to build their credit scores using those funds.
+On the other hand, non-profit and bank loans due allow people with bad credit to improve their credit ratings.
 In today’s day and age, a failure to build, or at least improve, a credit score limits low-income individuals' ability to advance economically.
 It can prevent them from even getting a job in certain cases.
 Find other ways to improve your credit rating.

 Get loans from a business or online lender if you have no credit or low rates